JohnLeeAeolus/JohnLeeAeolus/README.md

 # Hi there, I'm John Lee Aeolus Cadaño! 👋

 ## About Me
-I am John Lee Aeolus Cadaño, a passionate coder with a knack for database management.
-I enjoy tackling complex problems and crafting elegant solutions.
-My tech journey began with the BS Information Technology program.
+Salutations!
+My name is John Lee Aeolus Cadaño, and I'm a passionate and committed developer with extensive knowledge in database administration.
+I started my career by pursuing a bachelor's degree in information technology, which gave me a strong foundation in the ever-evolving field of technology.

 ## Education
 - **BS Information Technology**